Abeldewit/ABN-CodeChallenge/README.md

 7.
 ## Logging
 The application utilizes Loguru's logging module to provide information and error messages during execution.
+The logs are written to the `logs/` directory, with a rotation policy of 10 minutes.

 ## Bonus Features
 - The project can be packaged into a source distribution file.
 - A requirements file (requirements.txt) is provided to easily install project dependencies.
 - Code is documented using docstrings in reStructuredText (reST) format to enhance code readability.
+- If possible log to a file with a rotating policy.